Lewisham Gateway is the single largest development within Lewisham town centre.

 Lewisham Gateway site plan – aerial view

-The developer has also submitted detailed plans for a further building (marked with a ‘B’ on the site plan above) were approved in December 2014.
+Detailed plans for a further building (marked with a ‘B’ on the site plan above) were approved in December 2014.
 This comprises two blocks (22 and 15 storeys) incorporating another 169 homes, plus cafes and shops overlooking Confluence Place, and new pedestrian routes to Lewisham Station and the DLR.

 An artist's impression of 'Building B' overlooking Confluence Place

 The remainder of the scheme will be built in phases over an expected 5-6 year period.